Jamcre/bluetti-esp32-bridge/README.md

 - [ESP32-WROOM-32 Datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32_datasheet_en.pdf)
 ---

+## Notes on 'libraries' folder incluiding changes we made

 ### LVGL Config changes we made (library is 9.1.0 but config is 9.2.0)
 ----------
 * Line 15: set 0 to 1 to enable content